um-grex/grex-docs/content/docs/grex/running/batch/_index.md

 weight: 1
 ---

 # Batch jobs

-There are several good reasons for adopting batch mode for running jobs on any HPC facility.
-Traditional HPC continues using the mainframes tradition: despite an HPC system being a cluster of several compute nodes joined by an interconnect, the users' view of the system is that of a unity, a single large machine.
-A subset of the available resources of the HPC machine is provided to the users batch jobs.
+HPC systems usually are "clusters" of many compute nodes, which are joined by an interconnect, and under control of a resource management software.
+From the users' point of view, the HPC system is a unity, a single large machine rather than a network of individual computers.
+Most of the time, HPC systems are used in batch mode: users would submit so called "jobs" to a "batch queue".
+A subset of the available resources of the HPC machine is allocated to each of the users batch jobs, and they run without any need for user intervention as soon as the resources become available.

-The resource placements, usage monitoring and accounting are done via a special software, the HPC scheduler.
+The job placement, usage monitoring and job accounting are done via a special software, the HPC scheduler.
 This is an often under-appreciated automation that makes usage efficient and saves a lot of work on part of the user.
-However, using HPC is hard in a sense that users have to make effort in order to figure out what are the available resources on an HPC cluster and what is the efficient way of requesting them for their jobs to optimize time to soluition.
+However, using HPC is hard in a sense that users have to make effort in order to figure out what are the available resources on an HPC cluster, and what is the efficient way of requesting the resoures for their jobs.
+Asking for too many resources might be wasteful both in preventing others of using them and in making for a longer queuing time.

-Resources (tractable resources in SLURM speak) are CPU time, memory, and GPU time.
+The resources ("tractable resources" in SLURM speak) are CPU time, memory, and GPU time.
 Generic resources can be software licenses, etc. Requesting resources is done via command line options to job submission commands **sbatch** and **salloc**, or via special comment lines (starting with #SBATCH) in job scripts.
-There are also options to control job placement such as partitions and QOSs.
+There are also options to control job placement such as partitions.

 There are default values for the resources which are taken when you do not specify the resource limit.
 Note that the default values are, as a rule, quite small: **3 hours** of walltime, **256mb** of memory per CPU.
 In most of the cases it is better to have an explicit request of an appropriate resource limit rather than using the default.

-Asking for too many resources might be wasteful both in preventing others of using them and in making a longer queuing time.
-We ask our users to be fair and considerate and do not allow for deliberate waste (running serial jobs on more than one core).
+ We ask our users to be fair and considerate and do not allow for deliberate waste of resources (such as running serial jobs on more than one CPU core, or running CPU-only calculations on GPU nodes).

 There are certain scheduling policies in place to prevent the cluster from being swamped by a single user.
-See below:

-In particular, the MAXPS / GrpRunMins limit disfavours asking for many CPU cores for long walltimes.
+In particular, the MAXPS / GrpRunMins limit disfavours asking for many CPU cores for long walltimes, a MaxCPU limits restricts number of CPU cores used, and there are limits on number of user's jobs in the system and number of array job elements, as described below.

-Notes and examples on typical kinds of jobs, resources they need and the syntax of requesting them in SLURM are listed below:

 ## Batch job policies